Keyboard shortcuts

 The launcher returns immediately; WeaveFFI invokes the callback exactly once, with either a result or a populated error, from the producer’s worker thread.

-void weaveffi_kv_compact_async_async(
+void weaveffi_kv_Store_compact_async(

 weaveffi_cancel_token* cancel_token,

-weaveffi_kv_compact_async_callback callback,
+weaveffi_kv_Store_compact_callback callback,

 void* context);